-A stroke also can occur if blood clots form in the carotid arteries.
+A stroke can also occur if blood clots form in the carotid arteries.
 This can happen if the plaque in an artery cracks or ruptures.
 Blood cell fragments called platelets (PLATE-lets) stick to the site of the injury and may clump together to form blood clots.
-Blood clots can partly or fully block a carotid artery.
+Blood clots can partially, or fully, block a carotid artery.

 Carotid artery disease may not cause signs or symptoms until the carotid arteries are severely narrowed or blocked.
 For some people, a stroke is the first sign of the disease.